autorope/donkeydocs/docs/parts/rc.md

 ## Software Setup

-First, on the command line enter this to set the PIGPIO daemon to always run on startup:
+First, make sure PIGPIO is installed; see [pins](pins.md#pigpio) You probably want the PIGPIO daemon to allows be started whe the RaspberrpyPi start.
+On the command line enter this to set the PIGPIO daemon to always run on startup:

 ```bash
 sudo systemctl enable pigpiod & sudo systemctl start pigpiod